Terracotta Army: Pits

-Four main pits approximately 7 m deep have been excavated.
+Four main pits approximately 7 m deep have since been uncovered in the site excavations.
 These are located approximately 1.5 km east of the burial mound.
-The soldiers within were laid out as if to protect the tomb from the east, where the Qin Emperor's conquered states lay.
+The soldiers within were laid out as if to protect the tomb from the east, where the Qin Emperor's conquered states lay, and were discovered 7 m below the excavation level.

 Pit 1

-Pit 1, which is 230 m long and 62 m wide, contains the main army of more than 6,000 figures.
-Pit 1 has eleven corridors, most more than 3 m wide and paved with small bricks with a wooden ceiling supported by large beams and posts.
+Pit 1, which is 230 m long and 62 m wide, contains the main army of more than 3,000 figures.
+It is the largest of the four pits and has eleven parallel corridors, most more than 3 m wide and paved with small bricks with a wooden ceiling supported by large beams and posts.
 This design was also used for the tombs of nobles and would have resembled palace hallways when built.
 The wooden ceilings were covered with reed mats and layers of clay for waterproofing, and then mounded with more soil raising them about 2 to 3 m above the surrounding ground level when completed.

 Others

 Pit 2 has cavalry and infantry units as well as war chariots and is thought to represent a military guard.
 Pit 3 is the command post, with high-ranking officers and a war chariot.
 Pit 4 is empty, perhaps left unfinished by its builders.

 Some of the figures in Pits 1 and 2 show fire damage, while remains of burnt ceiling rafters have also been found.
 These, together with the missing weapons, have been taken as evidence of the reported looting by Xiang Yu and the subsequent burning of the site, which is thought to have caused the roof to collapse and crush the army figures below.
 The terracotta figures currently on display have been restored from the fragments.

 Other pits that formed the necropolis have also been excavated.
 These pits lie within and outside the walls surrounding the tomb mound.
 They variously contain bronze carriages, terracotta figures of entertainers such as acrobats and strongmen, officials, stone armour suits, burial sites of horses, rare animals and labourers, as well as bronze cranes and ducks set in an underground park.